Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: The problem of learning 2D convolutional kernels on the time-frequency plane

-\textbf{Analysis of the windowed Fourier transform.} Research in psychology and neuroscience has shown that humans largely rely in the transient behaviour of auditory signals to distinguish auditory objects \citep{cherry1953some, van1975temporal, bregman1990auditory, moore2012properties}.
-The windowed Fourier transform, however, is not appropriate to handle transient signals.
-Furthermore, the time-frequency resolution of the windowed Fourier transform exhibits linear resolution on both axes, whereas the human auditory system possesses high spectral resolution at low-frequencies and high temporal resolution at higher frequencies \citep{stevens1937scale, santoro2014encoding, bidelman2014spectrotemporal}.
-For example, a difference of a semitone at the bottom of the piano scale ($\sim 30\si{\hertz}$) is of approximately $1.5$\si{\hertz}, whilst at the top of the musical scale ($\sim 5\si{\kilo\hertz}$) it is of approximately $200$\si{\hertz}.
-In fact, the spectrotemporal resolution of the human auditory system has motivated the development of improved audio representations on top of the windowed Fourier transform, e.g., log-Mel \citep{stevens1937scale, furui1986speaker} or constant-Q \citep{brown1991calculation} spectra, and has lead to the development of several machine learning approaches, some of which are among the contemporarily most used, e.g., \citep{ullrich2014boundary, choi2016automatic, lidy2016cqt, xu2018large}.
-These biologically inspired representations are incomplete, however, in the sense that they are not able to modify the temporal resolution of the underlying windowed Fourier transform.
-Interestingly, the wavelet transform directly and accurately describes the behaviour of the human auditory system (Fig.~\ref{fig:wavelet}).
-These observations suggest that, from a biological perspective, the wavelet transform might be better suited to represent auditory signals than the windowed Fourier transform and other signal representations building on top of them.
+The short-time Fourier transform constructs a representation in which a signal is decomposed in terms of its correlation with time-frequency atoms of constant time and frequency resolution.
+As a result, it is effective as long as the signal $f$ does not exhibit \textit{transient behavior} --components that evolve quickly over time-- with some waveform structures being very localized in time and others very localized in frequency.

-\textbf{Analysis of the wavelet transform.} Despite the previous observations, directly learning 2D convolutional filters on top of the wavelet transform does not resolve the issues related to the non-local, transparent nature of auditory signals outlined before.
-Though several approaches have been proposed to alleviate these problems, e.g., by defining filters than span large receptive fields along the frequency or time axis \citep{pons2019randomly}, or focusing learning on harmonic multiples of a particular frequency \citep{Zhang2020Deep}, a theoretically principled approach to this end is, to the best of our knowledge, yet missing.
+Nevertheless, decades of research in psychology and neuroscience have shown that humans largely rely in the transient behavior of auditory signals to distinguish auditory objects \citep{cherry1953some, van1975temporal, moore2012properties}.
+In addition, it has been shown that the human auditory system has high spectral resolution at low-frequencies and high temporal resolution at higher frequencies \citep{stevens1937scale, santoro2014encoding, bidelman2014spectrotemporal}.
+For example, a semitone at the bottom of the piano scale ($\sim 30\si{\hertz}$) is of about $1.5$\si{\hertz}, while at the top of the musical scale ($\sim 5\si{\kilo\hertz}$) it is of about $200$\si{\hertz}.
+These properties of the human auditory signal largely contrast both with (\textit{i}) the inability of the short-time Fourier transform to detect transient signals, as well as with (\textit{ii}) its constant spectro-temporal resolution. \sidecaptionvpos{figure}{c}